elenaflorez/canberramodern/README.md

 The other challenge was filtering page returns for lists like buildings and events, like filtering for buildings from the same architect, or similar events based on location.

+Finally I styled the site to respond to different screen sizes.
+I found that tablet and desktop could use the same structure given the text and image sizing was done by percentage and view width.
+But for mobile and smaller tablets I needed to change the website structure and grids to suit.

 ## Future improvements

 Given the above challenges, there are a few improvements I didn’t get to make that I would have.